 Exploration activity resumed in 2007 when Eagle Plains conducted an 8-hole diamond-drill program in the Greenland Creek and Middle-Fork Creek drainages.

 In 2012, geophysical and geochemical surveys were conducted along with a 4-hole drill program in the Greenland Creek Area.
-In 2013 mapping, geochemical sampling and ground-based geophysics focused on two areas, the far west Middle-Fork Creek and the NE Phoenix Zone area.
+In 2013 mapping, geochemical sampling and ground-based geophysics focused on two areas, the far west Middle-Fork Creek and in an area east of the current property boundary.
 These areas had seen very little exploration work and the goal was to gain increased stratigraphic control on the Lower-Middle Aldridge Formation contact (LMC) which is known to outcrop on the property over a 22 km strike-length.
 The LMC is significant as it is the approximate stratigraphic position of the Sullivan Pb-Zn-Ag deposit.
 The program also defined drill targets for the 2014 field season.

 2014 Field Program

-In July, MMG conducted a two-hole drill program in the Phoenix area targeting SEDEX base- precious-metal mineralization.
+In July, MMG conducted a two-hole drill program south of the North Findlay area targeting SEDEX base- precious-metal mineralization.
 Both holes failed to reach target due to poor ground conditions, the program was concluded and MMG terminated the option.

 Analysis and interpretation of the data gathered in 2014 is ongoing.
 Results are encouraging and future work on the property will continue to focus on SEDEX deposit exploration.